TEMPO: Application in organic synthesis

 TEMPO is employed in organic synthesis as a catalyst for the oxidation of primary alcohols to aldehydes.
-The actual oxidant is the N-oxoammonium salt.
-In a catalytic cycle with sodium hypochlorite as the stoichiometric oxidant, hypochlorous acid generates the N-oxoammonium salt from TEMPO.
+The actual oxidant is the N-oxoammonium salt, formed from TEMPO by another oxidant.
+The byprouct of the oxidation of the alcohol is a hydroxylamine, which can be re-oxidized to TEMPO, taking further advantage of the stoichiometric oxidant.

-One typical reaction example is the oxidation of (S)-(−)-2-methyl-1-butanol to (S)-(+)-2-methylbutanal: 4-Methoxyphenethyl alcohol is oxidized to the corresponding carboxylic acid in a system of catalytic TEMPO and sodium hypochlorite and a stoichiometric amount of sodium chlorite.
-TEMPO oxidations also exhibit chemoselectivity, being inert towards secondary alcohols, but the reagent will convert aldehydes to carboxylic acids.
+One typical reaction example is the oxidation of (S)-(−)-2-methyl-1-butanol to (S)-(+)-2-methylbutanal: Successive oxidation from primary alcohols to aldehydes and then further to carboxylic acids is possible, depending on reaction conditions.
+For example, 4-methoxyphenethyl alcohol is oxidized to 4-methoxyphenylacetic acid in a system of catalytic TEMPO and sodium hypochlorite and a stoichiometric amount of sodium chlorite.

-The oxidation of TEMPO can be highly selective.
+TEMPO oxidations also exhibit chemoselectivity.
 In basic conditions, TEMPO oxidizes primary alcohols before secondary alcohols.
 But in acid, secondary alcohols provide an H^{−} ion more easily, and oxidize first instead.

-In cases where secondary oxidizing agents cause side reactions, it is possible to stoichiometrically convert TEMPO to the oxoammonium salt in a separate step.
+In cases where secondary oxidizing agents cause side reactions of the alcohol, it is possible to stoichiometrically convert TEMPO to the oxoammonium salt in a separate step.
 For example, in the oxidation of geraniol to geranial, 4-acetamido-TEMPO is first oxidized to the oxoammonium tetrafluoroborate.

 TEMPO can also be employed in nitroxide-mediated radical polymerization (NMP), a controlled free radical polymerization technique that allows better control over the final molecular weight distribution.
 The TEMPO free radical can be added to the end of a growing polymer chain, creating a "dormant" chain that stops polymerizing.
 However, the linkage between the polymer chain and TEMPO is weak, and can be broken upon heating, which then allows the polymerization to continue.
 Thus, the chemist can control the extent of polymerization and also synthesize narrowly distributed polymer chains.